qintarra/C-Sharp/README.md

 Task_13 Filling a two-dimensional array (with random numbers, from keyboard).
 Task_14 Calculations in two-dimensional arrays (sum/subtracting/product with conditions, rewriting elements)
 Task_15 Calculations in two-dimensional arrays (arithmetic average, rewriting values to the new array)
+Task_16 Calculations in two-dimensional arrays (with columns, rows, diagonals)